Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Conclusion and discussion

 \section{Conclusion and discussion}

-Up to now, most of the detected \ac{GW} events belong to the dark sirens in the content of cosmology.
+Up to now, most of the detected \ac{GW} events belong to the dark sirens in the context of cosmology.
 In the future, space-borne decihertz \ac{GW} detectors can provide excellent localization capability for numerous detectable merger events.
 Therefore, it is possible to use these events to constrain cosmological parameters precisely by a statistic method.
 In this work, we explore how well the space-borne decihertz \ac{GW} detectors (DO-Optimal and DECIGO) can constrain the cosmological parameters with simulated dark-siren events and galaxy catalogs.
 We have considered various redshift and luminosity distance errors and performed parameter estimations with single/multiple parameters for DO-Optimal and \ac{DECIGO}.
 All the results are listed in Table \ref{tab:Constraints for cosmological parameter by DO-Optimal and DECIGO}, and we find that both DECIGO and DO-Optimal can constrain $H_0$ well.
 For 2-parameter/3-parameter estimations, DECIGO can still constrain $\Omega_{\rm M}$ and $\Omega_{\Lambda}$ well, while DO-Optimal cannot.
 The main reason is in DECIGO's better localization accuracy compared with DO-Optimal.
+More recently, \citet{Seymour:2022teq} has shown that a space-borne decihertz detector can enhance the sensitivity of a ground network by about a factor of 3 for the cosmological parameter estimations with dark sirens.
 The precise measurements of $H_0$ with space-borne decihertz \ac{GW} detectors can shed light on the $H_0$ tension.
 Early measurements constrained the relative error of $H_0$ to be larger than a few percents, while space-borne decihertz \ac{GW} detectors can reach a better level.
 With the help of these detectors, we can use \ac{GW} as another means to measure $H_0$ precisely and help us judge whether the two sets of results in the previous work for $H_0$ are valid.